-This scholarship is designed to reward online students for perseverance over time in recognition of the unique challenges the online learning environment presents.
+This scholarship is designed to reward online students for perseverance over time in recognition of the unique challenges of online learning.

-- Awarded upon completion of every 24 credit hours of online coursework. - \$500 Milestone Award will be applied to the next online course in which the student enrolls. - Or \$750 Academic Excellence Milestone Award for a minimum cumulative GPA of 3.8 will be applied to the next online course in which the student enrolls in. - Transfer credits do not count toward Milestone hours; all Milestone hours must be completed through KU. - Milestone hours and rewards accumulate and will not expire while the Milestone Scholarship Program is active.
+- Awarded upon completion of every 24 credit hours of online coursework. - \$500 Milestone Award will be applied to the next online course in which the student enrolls.

+- Or \$750 Academic Excellence Milestone Award for a minimum cumulative GPA of 3.8 will be applied to the next online course in which the student enrolls. - Transfer credits do not count toward Milestone hours; all Milestone hours must be completed through Kingswood. - Milestone hours and rewards accumulate and will not expire while the Milestone Scholarship Program is active.
 There is no requirement that a student be enrolled for consecutive terms.